shahabahreini/Magnetic-Nozzle-Particle-Dynamics/README.md

 # Particle Dynamics in Electromagnetic Fields Simulation

 This project involves simulating particle dynamics in electromagnetic fields using Julia for the core numerical computations and Python for visualization and data analysis.
-It tracks particle motion under specific initial conditions and visualizes the system's behavior over time using 2D and 3D plots.
+It tracks particle motion under specific initial conditions and visualizes the system's behavior over time using various plotting techniques.

 ## Table of Contents
 1. [Project Overview](#project-overview)